Léon-Joseph Chavalliaud: Works

 In 1880, after working on the caryatids on the façade of the town hall patio in Rheims, he won the Prix de Roma with a sculpture called Mère Spartiate (Spartan Mother).
 The caryatids were partly destroyed in a fire in 1917.
 The remains of the statues now decorate the front of the Georget Hotel in Rheims.

 In 1890, together with sculptor Deperthes and his son, Chavalliaud created a monument commemorating the Brittany-Anjou Federation of 1790, which was installed near Morbihan, Pontivy, in Brittany.
 This sculpture was destroyed with dynamite by Breton separatists in 1938.

 In the 1890s, he received a commission in England and remained in Britain for fifteen years, living in Brixton, London.
 During this time, he occasionally worked for (or with) Farmer & Brindley, an architectural sculpture company.
 He also exhibited at the National Gallery Summer Exhibition. and the Walker Gallery in Liverpool.

 Amongst the works he completed were eight statues of famous naturalists and explorers.
 Commissioned in 1896, they stand outside at the eight angles of the Palm House in Sefton Park, Liverpool.
 The marble statues are of the naturalists Carl Linnaeus, Charles Darwin, John Parkinson (a botanist), and André le Nôtre (a landscape gardener).
 The bronze statues are of the explorers and navigators Henry the Navigator, Gerardus Mercator, Christopher Columbus, and Captain James Cook.

-He made a memorial in white marble to actress Sarah Siddons, called Sarah Siddons as the Tragic Muse, which stands on Paddington Green, London near the churchyard of St Mary's Church where she is buried.
+He made a memorial in white marble Statue of Sarah Siddons to actress Sarah Siddons, inspired by the painting Sarah Siddons as the Tragic Muse by Joshua Reynolds, which stands on Paddington Green, London near the churchyard of St Mary's Church where she is buried.
 A statue of Cardinal Newman by Chavalliaud is installed at Brompton Oratory in London.

 In the salon of the French Artists' Society in 1897, he presented a statuette of Dom Perignon with an inscription which reads "Dom Perignon, the inventor of sparkling Champagne wines".
 It was sold in Rheims in 1989 for £1,097.

 In his birth city, he continued to produce bust portraits and developed a solid reputation.
 Among others, he created a bust of Dr. Jean-Baptiste Langlet, the mayor of Rheims at the time, which is kept in the town hall.
 For that sculpture in plaster in 1915, Chavalliaud received 800 francs.